puerco/discovery/README.md

 ### The OpenVEX discovery agent has two main jobs:

-1. Understanding what kind of repositories may contain openvex data for different component types.
+1. Understanding what kind of repositories may contain OpenVEX data for different component types.
 2. Calling the relevant probers to look for and retrieve any OpenVEX documents in locations associated with an artifact.